Who Can Bring a Wrongful Death Claim in Florida?

 The Florida wrongful death attorneys of Zervos & Calta, PLLC have more than 50 years of experience and will make the legal process as easy on you as possible.
 While you mourn your loved one and spend time with your family, we can handle the legal work on your behalf.
 Contact us today for a free consultation and to learn more about our services.

-Visit Our Wrongful Death Law Offices
+Visit Our Florida Wrongful Death Law Offices

 About the Author